 Interest-only mortgage: For this type of mortgage, you only pay the interest due each month.
 Your loan amount isn’t repaid until the end of your mortgage term.
 This is worth considering if you want to purchase a property and have funds elsewhere that you can access and use to repay the loan when the short term ends.

-Fixed rate mortgage: With a fixed rate mortgage, you can pay a set interest rate for a fixed period at the start of your mortgage, such as 2, 3 or 5 years.
+Fixed rate mortgage: With this arrangement, you can pay a set interest rate for a fixed period at the start of your mortgage.
+For example, 2, 3 or 5 years.
 When you choose a short-term fixed rate mortgage, the fixed period is determined according to your circumstances.
 This type of mortgage is good if you think you may need to move again in the not too distant future.

-Tracker mortgage: A tracker mortgage tracks a certain interest rate – usually the base rate set by the Bank of England – and you pay a fixed percentage on top of it.
+Tracker mortgage: A tracker mortgage tracks a certain interest rate, which is usually the base rate set by the Bank of England.
+You pay a fixed percentage on top of it.
 This means your payments can fluctuate as the base rate increases or decreases.
 While the base rate remains low, you can benefit from a low interest rate during your short mortgage term.
 Just ensure you can still afford your repayments if there’s a sudden increase in your interest rate.

 Offset mortgage: An offset mortgage is linked to your savings account, the balance of which is offset against your mortgage loan.
 This means you pay less in interest.
 As a flexible mortgage, this type is often used to shorten a standard mortgage term but short-term offset mortgages are available as a specialist product.